 Each yuletide season, trends continue to change from everything to lighting, tree decorating and even celebratory cuisine.
-As we prepare to take on the 2017 holiday whirlwinds, it’s fun to invest a little time in learning what’s hot on the menu for designers.
-While many of us are not partial to hiring personal chefs and decorators to whisk are homes into a cheerful state, there’s no reason why we can’t take a peek to find out how to copy their taste on an affordable budget.
+As we prepare to take on the 2020 holiday whirlwinds, it’s fun to invest a little time in learning what’s hot on the menu for designers.
+There’s no reason why we can’t take a peek to find out how to copy their taste on an affordable budget.
 There’s no rule saying hosts must break the bank to recreate looks seen in magazines and lucky for us, this year’s theme relies heavily on the recycling of already owned items.

 Once you’ve collected your things, now what do you do with them?
 That’s a very good question… Creating your own displays can be as easy as investing in some seasonal roping and strategically placing the trinkets within the beautiful the pine.
 Hang on banisters and lay across the hearth to make a merry presentation for family and friends or attach to wreaths on the outside of your door.
 If you are interested in applying this technique to your floral arrangements, you can use the same application process as long as the items are small enough not to distract from the blooms in the vase.
 A little goes a long way with this style so don’t cramp containers which will make them look junky and less professionally done.